boobeh123/100-Devs-Web-Dev/Class_40/FullStackOpen/01 - Node.js-and-Express/readME.md

 The `examples` contains the code used to send GET, DELETE, & POST requests to my server.

+The tasks are in a separate repo & is deployed here: https://mysterious-island-88506.herokuapp.com/

 I built a few web servers using Node's built-in http module & using the Express framework.
 I learned that Express automatically sets the value of the `Content-Type header` & the status code.
 It is extremely convenient that Express also automatically transforms raw data into a JSON format without explicitly using the `JSON.stringify` method.

 I finally found out what the REST acronym spells out.
 I am starting to understand the convention to create a unique address for resources.
 I was able to fetch a single resource using its id property as the resource's unique identifier.
 I learned that I can tell the server to respond with a status code of 404 when an item is searched with a non-existant id.

+The tasks have taught me the many ways to interact & use requests.
+The last few exercises gave me some documentation to use the `morgan` module.
+It was intimidating to read someone elses code and learn how to create a custom token to return my own requests.
+It was extremely rewarding to be able to read from start to finish, struggle through, and make it to the end.

 ## Source:
 https://fullstackopen.com/en/part3/node_js_and_express